Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

 \subsection{Steering control with imbalanced tonic inputs}

-Most existing methods based on CPG realize steering by either directly adding a displacement \cite{ijspeert2008central} to the output of the \ac{cpg} system, or using a secondary system such as an artificial neural network to compose the weighted outputs from multiple \ac{cpg} systems \cite{mori2004reinforcement}.
+Most existing methods based on CPG realize steering by either directly adding a displacement \cite{ijspeert2008central} to the output of the CPG system, or using a secondary system such as an artificial neural network to compose the weighted outputs from multiple CPG systems \cite{mori2004reinforcement}.
 In this section, we present a different approach based on the maneuverability of the Matsuoka oscillator--tuning tonic inputs to realize the biased wave patterns of CPG outputs for steering the slithering locomotion of the soft snake robot\footnote{The fact that the biased wave output of the Matsuoka CPG system could cause the turning behavior of the snake robot comes from a previous work \cite{6420917}, which shows that the steering angle of a slithering snake robot on the planner ground can be linearly controlled by the bias of the oscillatory output of the Matsuoka oscillator as the command signal of joint actuators.}.

 For the RL controller to steer our snake robot smoothly through the Matsuoka CPG system, we need to find a clever way to make the steering dynamics easy to learn for the RL algorithm.
 In other words, the relation between tonic inputs and the output bias of each primitive Matsuoka oscillator in the CPG network needs to be simple and clear.
-The winning secret hides in the relationship between each pair of tonic inputs $u^e$ and $u^f$ in a primitive Matsuoka oscillator.
 In the original design of the Matsuoka oscillator, the flexor and extensor tonic inputs are independent of each other.
 This setting not only increase the dimension of action space for the RL agent but also makes the relationship between tonic inputs and the output bias more complicated.
-To simplify this problem, we first introduce a new relation named exclusiveness to reform the relation between $u^e$ and $u^f$.
+To simplify this problem, we first introduce a new relation defined as \textit{complementation} to reform the relation between $u^e$ and $u^f$.